twbs/bootstrap/docs/components/popovers.md

 - Triggering popovers on hidden elements will not work.
 - Popovers for `.disabled` or `disabled` elements must be triggered on a wrapper element.
 - When triggered from hyperlinks that span multiple lines, popovers will be centered.
 Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.

+Got all that?
+Great, let's see how they work with some examples.

 ## Example: Enable popovers everywhere